icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 When creating a new Healthcare Element, you must specify the Patient it is associated to.
 If the method runs successfully, the Promise will return the newly created Healthcare Element.
-It is also possible to create a series of Healthcare Elements that describe a medical history.
-In a medical history, the healthcare elements share the same `healthcareElementId`
+It is also possible to create a series of {{ HealthcareElements }} that describe a medical history.
+In a medical history, the {{ healthcareElements }} share the same `healthcareElementId`

 <!-- file://code-samples/how-to/manage-healthcare-elements/index.mts snippet:create multiple related HEs as data owner-->
 ```typescript